brettswift/BuildBlink/README.md

 **TBD**

-Right know the desktop tool triggers this code at an express http uri.
-The website then hits the blink1 api to trigger a specific pattern.
-The pattern has already been loaded on the device.
-(Script included)  It's kind of cludgy, but was quick to get running and easy to test.
+Right now the desktop tool triggers BuildBlink at an express http uri.
+BuildBlink hits the blink1 api to trigger a specific pattern.
+The pattern has already been loaded and stored in the desktop tool.
+(Script included)

+This architecture is kind of cludgy, but was quick to get running and easy to test.
 Eventually remove dependency on the desktop app, and not host it as a website - background process instead?